mahonv/DockerWorkshop/README.md

 - --name {name} for naming container to run
 - p for port binding, left part is the external rule and right side the container internal port
 ex: 9200:8200 bind outside port 9200 and container port 8200
-- e for environment variable (can be multiple)
+- -e for environment variable (can be multiple)
 - finally the required image name

 ```